AbuTaoheed/Youtube-Analysis/README.md

 ## Limitations
 - 7 lines were skipped during the data extratction process due to inconsistent number of columns
-- 26 null value were found and removed from the dataset of 691399 rows during data cleaning
+- 26 null value were found and removed from the dataset of 600k+ rows during data cleaning
+- 30k+ duplicate values were found and dropped from the dataset

 ## References
 1. Internet references